 Infarctive Hemorrhagic Purpura

-Immune-mediated polymyositis is characterized by rapidly developing atrophy of the epaxial and gluteal muscles.
-It is seen in Quarter horses, although other breeds may be affected.
-The condition shows a bimodal age distribution, affecting horses <8 yr or >16 yr of age.
-In approximately one-third of affected horses, a triggering factor appears to have been exposure to S equi or a respiratory disease.
+Immune-mediated myositis is a form of myosin heavy chain myopathy that is characterized by rapidly developing atrophy of the epaxial and gluteal muscles.
+It primarily occurs in Quarter Horse–related breeds and is highly associated with carrying heterozygous or homozygous genotypes for a mutation in MYH1 that encodes the fast-twitch type 2X myosin heavy chain.
+The condition shows a bimodal age distribution, affecting horses <8 years or >16 years of age.
+Both heterozygous and homozygous MYH1 cases develop atrophy; however, homozygous horses seem to be more severely affected.
+A triggering factor appears to be exposure to S equi or a respiratory disease or IM vaccination against S equi or equine herpesvirus (rhinopneumonitis) and influenza.
 Rapid onset of atrophy of the back and croup muscles is accompanied by stiffness and malaise.
 Atrophy may progress to involve 50% of the horses’ muscle mass within a week and may lead to generalized weakness.
-Hematologic abnormalities are usually restricted to mild to moderate increases in serum CK and AST.
-However, in some chronic cases serum muscle enzyme activities are normal.
+Hematologic abnormalities are usually restricted to mild to moderate increases in serum CK and AST activities.
+However, in some chronic cases, serum muscle enzyme activities are normal.